 4. Participants in the program were issued official charitable donation income tax receipts to permit them to claim an income tax credit for an amount that included the financed portion of the donation.
 The Canada Revenue Agency disallowed the income tax credits claimed by the donors and that decision was upheld by the Tax Court of Canada.

 5. The plaintiffs allege, among other things, that the defendants were negligent in designing, promoting and operating the Program.

 6. The defendants brought summary judgment motions arguing that the action is statute-barred because of the passage of time.
 Justice Strathy of the Ontario Superior Court of Justice dismissed the motions.
 The reasons may be reviewed here.

 7. Justice Belobaba of the Ontario Superior Court certified the action as a class action on May 30, 2013.
 Justice Belobaba's endorsement maybe be viewed here.
 The court approved notice may be reviewed here (English) (French).

 8. The opt-out period has now ended.
 If you participated in the Program in 2001, 2002, and 2003, and did not opt-out of the class action by October 1, 2013, then you are a class member whose claims with respect to the Program are included in this class action.

-10. The next major step in the action will be the trial of the common issues which is not expected to take place for at least another year.
+10. Plantiffs’ counsel are reaching out to individual class members regarding their individual experiences and diligently preparing for the trial of the common issues which is not expected to take place for at least another year.

 11. If you participated in the Program in the taxation years of 2001, 2002, or 2003, please enter the information requested on the communication page.